 1. Ke Huy Quan, Everything Everywhere All At Once (2022)

-Similar to Michelle Yeoh, who won for Best Actress the same year, Quan’s performance in EEAAO is impressive because it wildly swings between different genres.
+Similar to Michelle Yeoh, who won for Best Actress the same year, Quan’s performance in Everything Everywhere All At Once is impressive because it wildly swings between different genres.
 For Quan, a lot of those shifts happen within the same scene.
-So he can start a scene as the sad, introspective husband who doesn’t know how to connect with the wife he sees struggling, then immediately pivot to become a suave secret agent type sending that wife on a secret mission.
+So he can start a scene as the sad, introspective husband who doesn’t know how to connect with his wife, then immediately pivot to become a suave secret agent sending that wife on a secret mission.
 Or he might have to make the audience laugh.
 Or perform an outrageous stunt.
 Or he might have to do a combination of both, as when he earns laughs by using a fanny pack as a deadly weapon.

-But the real success of Quan’s performance is that he gives.
-EEAAO its heart, managing to deliver lines that could have felt cloying or overly sentimental in a less assured performance.
+But the real success of Quan’s performance is that he gives Everything its heart, managing to deliver lines that could have felt cloying or overly sentimental in a less assured performance.
 Instead, he provides the movie’s heart and waits for the other characters to catch up.

-A Hollywood veteran thanks to his appearance in 1980s classics The Goonies and Indiana Jones and the Temple of Doom as a kid, Quan had essentially retired thanks to a lack of opportunities as an Asian American actor.
-Thankfully, EEAAO showed off the incredible range of talent Quan has, and hopefully he will get to deploy it more frequently in the future.
+A Hollywood veteran thanks to his appearances in 1980s classics The Goonies and Indiana Jones and the Temple of Doom as a kid, Quan had essentially retired thanks to a lack of opportunities as an Asian American actor.
+Thankfully, Everything showed off the incredible range of talent Quan has, and hopefully he will get to deploy it more frequently in the future.

 Should have won in 2022: I do wonder if Quan is actually a co-lead of his movie, which would make him a more appropriate contender in Best Actor.
 But since the movie really allows Michelle Yeoh to do a lot of the heavy lifting (and the plot follows her character more closely), I’m okay with the way things played out.
 But pour one out for Barry Keoghan, who was spectacular in The Banshees of Inisherin in what should have been a thankless role.